straup/panels-www/README.md

 `www/index.html`.

-The reason you need to do this is because `www/index.html` is explicitly forbidden from being included in this repository.
+The reason you need to do this is because `www/index.html` is explicitly forbidden from being included in version control.
 That might seen a bit strange for a web-application but is necessary because it prevents any custom changes that a person makes to enable uploads (discussed below) from being applied to everyone else's stuff.